Wherever you go, there you are – Part 3 of my life story

 In any case, I came across a podcast called I Love Marketing with Dean Jackson and Joe Polish.
 I saw they’d interviewed Tony Robbins, which seemed promising – he’d sort of changed the course of my life back in part 2 of this saga.

-They’d also talked with Tim Ferriss, whose 4-Hour Work Week is responsible for much of the fun in my life these days.
+They’d also talked with Tim Ferriss, whose book about the 4-Hour Work Week is responsible for much of the fun in my life these days.

 Soon I was hooked.